dxdbg/udi/DESIGN.md

 * Single-stepping is also complicated because this feature typically requires operating system support to modify processor flags that enable single stepping.
+However, single-stepping can be emulated with breakpoints.
+This approach is already in use in existing debuggers in certain situations (e.g., gdb uses breakpoints to single step atomic instruction sequences on PPC targets).

-* Operations that require operating system support such as tracing all system calls are difficult.
+* Operations that require operating system support such as tracing all system calls are difficult, although not impossible.

-* UDI will possibly require pre-loading the wrapper library into a running process or linking the wrapper library with the application under test.
+* UDI will require pre-loading the wrapper library into a created process or linking the wrapper library with the application under test.

 * On POSIX platforms, not all signals can be caught (aka.
 SIGSTOP and SIGKILL).